vultr/vultr-docs/vultr-docs/vultr-flavored-markdown-tutorial/Vultr Flavored Markdown Tutorial.md

 ### Ordered list with 2 paragraphs

+**Example:**

     1. This is a list item with two paragraphs.
 Indent the second paragraph 4 spaces to align with the list.

         Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.
 Donec sit amet nisl.
 Aliquam semper ipsum sit amet velit.

     2. This is the second list item.

+**Result:**

 1. This is a list item with two paragraphs.
 Indent the second paragraph 4 spaces to align with the list.

     Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.
 Donec sit amet nisl.
 Aliquam semper ipsum sit amet velit.